sunilsrikumar/sunilsrikumar.github.io/quotes.md

 permalink: /quotes/
 ---

-In this journey of life, each one of us learn at every single moment.
-Knowledge is the only one commodity in this universe which increase if you share with others.
+In the journey of life, each one of us learn at every single moment.
+Knowledge is the only one commodity in the universe which increase if you share with others.
 You may or may not be agree with quotes below but I thought to share with an open mind.

 > After a certain stage in materialistic knowledge gathering process, its implementation in material world makes more sense.